-This homemade chicken salad recipe is great for easy lunches or fun occasions like picnics.
+This homemade chicken salad recipe is great for easy lunches or picnics.
 Bring it as a work lunch for a healthier and less expensive meal than getting fast food.
-There are plenty of fresh ingredients that make this taste way less one-dimensional than your average grocery store chicken salad!
+These sandwiches taste way less one-dimensional than your average grocery store chicken salad!
 It's definitely worth making at home.

-I kept this chicken salad from scratch really simple so that it will appeal to a wide variety of tastes and also so you can change it up if you feel like it.
+I kept this chicken salad from scratch really simple so that it will appeal to a wide variety of tastes.
 Apple is the not-so-secret ingredient in my version of this popular recipe.
 It adds a sweet and tart flavor as well as a delicious fresh crunch!
 These chicken salad sandwiches are perfectly balanced.

 Ingredients for it

 - Chicken - I used rotisserie

 - Mayo - my go-to is Hellmann's, but use your favorite brand.
 I always try not to go overboard with it since I don't like these sandwiches to be super heavy or cloying.